sreejith-pg/kubernetes/notejam/README.md

 ![Notejan_Architecture-01.jpg](01-architecture/Notejan_Architecture-01.jpg)

-The notejam application in new architecture can be implemented on Kubernetes as two deployments, one with notejam application and second one with any robust database (MySQL/PostgreSQL etc.).
+The notejam application in new architecture can be implemented on Kubernetes as two deployments, one with notejam application and second one with any robust database (MySQL/PostgreSQL etc.) using persistent volumes.
 Network policy need to be implemented to secure deployments.

 ![Notejan_Architecture-02.jpg](01-architecture/Notejan_Architecture-02.jpg)